luyadev/luya/README.md

 + ✓ rc1 release (October 2016) - Merge admin and frontend modules into each other.
 Add luya vendor namespace prefix to all modules.
 + ✓ rc2 release (November 2016) - Bug fixes, PHP Doc and Guide improvements, basic features implementation.
 + ✓ rc3 release (April 2017) - Large API breaks and new features, therefore the rc3 release in order to get latest bugs reports and informations from Developers.
-+ rc4 release (Q2 2017) - Find latest bugs in new admin user interface
++ rc4 release (Q3 2017) - Introduce new Admin UI.
-+ version 1.0.0 (Q3 2017) - First stable release of LUYA.
++ version 1.0.0 (Q4 2017) - Fix new Admin UI bugs and release first stable version of LUYA.

 #### Unit Test